rvnryn/Capstone-Project/README.md

 													</thead>
 														<tr style='border-bottom: 1px solid #eee;'>
 															<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Inventory/Master_Inventory/Add_Inventory/page.tsx'>page.tsx</a></b></td>
-															<td style='padding: 8px;'>- The <code>page.tsx</code> file in the <code>Add_Inventory</code> feature serves as the main interface for adding new inventory items within the applications inventory management system<br>- It provides users with a form-driven UI to input detailed information about inventory products, such as categories, quantities, and other relevant attributes<br>- This component integrates with backend APIs to fetch necessary settings and submit new inventory data, ensuring seamless synchronization with the overall inventory data store<br>- Overall, it facilitates efficient inventory entry, supporting the broader architectures goal of maintaining accurate, up-to-date inventory records across the system.</td>
+															<td style='padding: 8px;'>- Add Inventory Item PageThis code file defines the Add Inventory Item" page within the inventory management feature of the application<br>- Its primary purpose is to facilitate the creation of new inventory entries by providing a user interface for inputting item details, managing form state, and handling user interactions<br>- As part of the larger architecture, it integrates with inventory and settings APIs to fetch necessary data and submit new inventory records, ensuring seamless data flow within the inventory management system<br>- This page serves as a critical component for users to efficiently add and categorize inventory items, supporting the overall goal of maintaining an organized and up-to-date inventory database.</td>
 														</tr>
 													</table>
 												</blockquote>